-The links below can help you understand how to avoid getting or spreading the virus; what to do if you or a loved one gets sick; how to continue accessing important services (like WIC benefits); and how to manage stress during this time:
+The links below can help you understand how to avoid getting or spreading the virus; what to do if you or a loved one gets sick; how to continue accessing important family services (like WIC benefits); and how to manage stress during this time:

-The coronavirus (COVID-19) vaccine is one of several important tools we can use to end the COVID-19 pandemic.
-There are many benefits of getting the vaccine – vaccines help you protect yourself, your loved ones, and your community.
+The coronavirus (COVID-19) vaccine is key to ending the COVID-19 pandemic.
+There are many benefits of getting the vaccine.
+Most importantly, vaccines help you protect yourself, your loved ones, and your community.

-© Copyright 2021 Partners For Healthy Babies
+© Copyright 2022 Partners For Healthy Babies